 It only took me 23 years to realize I was living a mere 10 hour drive from a country I had never been to.
 So a few weeks ago, my friend and I filled her car with snacks and booze and started the 600 mile drive to Toronto, Canada.
 Although it was far from a beach vacation, there’s still plenty to do in Canada during the wintertime.
 Read below for my ultimate 4-day Toronto itinerary and to see how I spent my first time in Canada.

 The major perk of traveling to Canada in January is the ability to live out your wildest Airbnb fantasies.
-Since we were willing to drive north from a state that was already in the midst of a blizzard, we were able to rent the boujiest apartment for a fraction of the normal price!
+Since we were willing to drive north from a state that was already in the midst of a blizzard, we were able to rent the bougiest apartment in downtown Toronto for a fraction of the normal price!
 We rented this gorgeous place on the 22nd floor in the Entertainment District, complete with indoor parking and this spectacular view, for less than $80/night.

 Find the listing here.